New Fields of Labor

-Last year, Brian and Jeanette Kember and Shawn and Heidi St. Clair joined Simon Kember, who already lived and worked in Cornwall.
+Last year, Shawn and Heidi St. Clair and another couple joined Simon Kember, who already lived and worked in Cornwall.
 The first months were spent settling in, praying together, and visiting contacts from a Seed Sower distribution.
 In January, meetings began in a storefront with some initial discouragement, but the saints are thrilled to see what the Lord is doing.
 One couple has left the place they were attending and have come into fellowship in Ottawa.
 Two other Christian couples have expressed some interest in breaking bread.
 Please pray for these and other believers who are attending.
 Pray also for the six children who came to the VBS week, and for the unsaved who consistently come to the gospel meetings and other events.
 There are some additional contacts.
 The Fall weekly schedule now includes a gospel meeting, a prayer and ministry meeting, a mom’s and tots program, a senior’s coffee hour, a children’s Bible hour, as well as drop-in hours to offer free Bibles, tracts, and texts to those walking by.
 Prayer is valued and coveted for this work, and for more souls to be saved in Cornwall.

 Paul Barnhardt continued to work in this area, making periodic visits to follow up contacts.
 Two weeks of gospel tent meetings were held in September to maintain the contacts developed and in an attempt to make additional contacts.
 He was helped by David Petterson and Russ Coleman (Hatboro) during this time.
 Numbers are small and prayer is valued.

 El Vergel, MX

 In May 2014, Shad Kember accompanied a couple from Guasave, Sinaloa to this small mountain town.
 Since then, several visits have been made and God has blessed in the salvation of souls, four of whom have been baptized.
 The city of Parral, about two hours away, is also being visited with the gospel, and a few have professed to be saved and two have been baptized.